iamRabia-N/EarthMark/README.md

 ## Future Enhancements

 #### Enhancement 01: Logo Integration
 A logo will be added to the top-left corner of each page.
 This addition aims to enhance the project's visual identity and professionalism.
-This addition is depicted in the following prototype images.
+This addition is depicted in the following high-fidelity wireframe images.

 | **Landing Page** | **Price Prediction Page** |
 |------------------|--------------------------|